Short Course in Photography

 The course will be delivered by working photographers.
 They bring real-life experiences to the classroom making each lesson relevant and engaging.

 Tutor - Rupert Frere

 Rupert Frere is a British Army Photographer and company director of Schmooly media company.
 Rupert has won various awards for his photography and was runner up in television show Master of Photography which was aired worldwide on Sky.
 Rupert has taught photography to British Army Intelligence, worked as the Royal photographer in London and is currently employed as a combat camera team commander.
-Outside of the army, Rupert runs photography workshops and is employed by various companies as their official photographer including; The Royal Variety and The Invictus Games, amongst others.
+Outside of the army, Rupert runs photography workshops and is employed by various companies as their official photographer including; The Royal Variety and The Invictus Games, among others.

 What will be covered on the course?

 This two-week course is centred around learning the fundamentals of photography and becoming comfortable with your camera.
 On this course we will cover: